-NOTE: When joist spacing exceeds the traditional 16 on center, manufacturer recommends you apply a thin bead of Performance Accessories Tongue & Groove D3 glue to the bottom side of the groove to lock the tongue and groove profile in place.
+NOTE: When joist spacing exceeds the traditional 16" on center, manufacturer recommends application of a thin bead of Performance Accessories Tongue & Groove D3 glue to the bottom side of the groove to lock the tongue and groove profile in place.
 This will reduce the potential for movement of the tongue and groove, which may contribute to squeaking or crackle.
 When using this method of installation, you may continue to choose to staple or nail down the hardwood depending on your preference.
-Using a D3 T&G glue with the staple reduces movement as the sub-floor deflects.
+Using a D3 tongue and groove glue with the staple reduces movement as the subfloor deflects.

-STRUCTURALLY SOUND - CONCRETE SUB-FLOOR: Concrete substrate should be at least 30 days old constructed in accordance with ASTM E1745.
-Level substrate and fill all cracks, holes and low spots with a polymer modified Portland cement patch or leveling compound.
+Structurally sound concrete subfloor: Concrete substrate should be at least 60 days old and constructed in accordance with ASTM E1745.
+Level substrate and fill all cracks, holes and low spots with a polymer modified portland cement patch or leveling compound.
 Burnished or steel troweled concrete substrates must be inspected for porosity by placing a few drops of water on the surface.
 If the water is not absorbed within 3 minutes, the substrate should be considered non-porous.
 Abrade the surface with 30-grit sandpaper until porosity is achieved.
-Glued down floors may be applied to concrete with a rating of 3000 psi or greater.
-Glued down application over lightweight concrete (less than 3000 psi) is not permissible.
+Glue down floors may be applied to concrete with a rating of 3,000 psi or greater.
+Glue down application over lightweight concrete (less than 3,000 psi) is not permissible.